zsb8/JS_ReactJS_ingest_charity/README.md

 # ingest-charity
-The code for inputting charity data into MongoDB with Node.js and Next.js.
+The code for inputting charity data ( from CRA)  into MongoDB with Node.js and Next.js.
 You can first upload <2020 Basic _ Financial information.csv>, success, then upload <2021 Basic & Financial information.csv>.